Finder Not Responding After Updating to Sonoma [5 Methods]

 Recover Data Step3

-Remember that prevention is preferable to cure.
-Always make backups of your critical data before trying any system updates or adjustments to guarantee that your data is secure and readily recoverable in the event of an unexpected data loss.
+Make backups of your critical data before trying any system updates or adjustments to ensure your data is secure and easily recoverable in case of unexpected data loss.

 Fix 4.
 Restart Mac in Safe Mode

 If the above workarounds haven't repaired the Finder's unresponsiveness after upgrading to Sonoma, restart your Mac in Safe Mode.
 Safe Mode starts your Mac with the bare minimum of system extensions and drivers, which might help you detect and isolate the problem.
-Here's how to go about it:
+To restart your Mac in Safe Mode, simply restart your Mac and immediately hold down the Shift key.
+This will start your Mac in Safe Mode, where you can try to troubleshoot and resolve the issue.

 Step 1.
 Go to the Apple menu and choose "Shut Down".